EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Experiments

 \section{Experiments}

 In this section, we present a comprehensive evaluation of our proposed event-based rotational motion estimation method.
 We begin by detailing our experimental setup, including evaluation metrics, datasets, and hardware configuration (\prettyref{subsec:experimental_setup}).
-We then evaluate our method on both synthetic and real-world data: first on the ECRot dataset (\prettyref{subsec:ecrot_experiments}), followed by extended simulations using ESIM (\prettyref{subsec:extended_esim}) to assess performance under various challenging conditions, and then on real-world sequences (\prettyref{subsec:real_experiments}).
-Finally, we provide a detailed runtime analysis across all experiments (\prettyref{subsec:runtime_analysis}).
+We then evaluate our method on both synthetic and real-world data: first on the ECRot dataset (\prettyref{subsec:ecrot_experiments}), followed by extended simulations using ESIM (\prettyref{subsec:extended_esim}) to assess performance under various challenging conditions, and then on real-world sequences (\prettyref{subsec:real_experiments}). \begin{revisedtextblockCR}We provide runtime analysis (\prettyref{subsec:runtime_analysis}), evaluate robustness to unmodeled translation (\prettyref{subsec:ecd_robustness}), and conduct ablation studies (\prettyref{subsec:ablation_studies}).\end{revisedtextblockCR}